Bachelorette Star Ben Zorn Is Engaged to Stacy Santilena

 The reality TV personality shared the special news on Sunday afternoon that he's engaged to his lady love, Stacy Santilena.

-"She said yes," Ben captioned his Instagram post, alongside photos of the magical moment he popped the big question.
+"She said yes," Ben captioned his Instagram post, alongside photos of the moment he popped the big question.
 "Friday 8/23 I asked this beautiful women to marry me on the shores of Lake Tahoe, CA a place that's always meant so much to us."

 He continued, "@ssantilena you are my best friend and I'm so lucky I get to call you mine!
 I couldn't be more excited to spend my future with you!"